dineshsolankii/Titanic-Survival-Prediction/README.md

 ---

-## Step 7: Model Evaluation
+## 📈 Step 7: Model Evaluation

 ### Evaluate both models using common metrics:
-- Accuracy score for both Logistic Regression and Decision Tree models.
+- **Accuracy Score** for both Logistic Regression and Decision Tree models.
-- Confusion Matrix to examine the true positives, true negatives, false positives, and false negatives.
+- **Confusion Matrix** to examine the true positives, true negatives, false positives, and false negatives.
-- Classification Report to provide precision, recall, f1-score, and support for each model.
+- **Classification Report** to provide precision, recall, f1-score, and support for each model.

 ---

-## Step 8: Model Optimization
+## ⚙️ Step 8: Model Optimization

 ### 8.1.
 Hyperparameter Tuning
 Optimize the hyperparameters of the Decision Tree model using techniques like GridSearchCV to improve performance.

 ### 8.2.
 Confusion Matrix
 You can use a heatmap to visualize the confusion matrix for the Logistic Regression model.
 This will give you a clearer view of how well the model predicted the classes.

+---